Arcos127037/Sybil3D/TASKS.md

 ***
 * List of your company's primary activities divided into engineering activities and operations activities:
 ***
-* List of your company's support activities:
+* List of your company's support activities: Financial department
 ***

 ## Task 2